MrHovannez/wizOpsV1/README.md

 The project is currently undergoing cross-machine testing on Fedora Linux.

-License
+## License

+Open-source free to use.
-License information will be added in a future release.
+Further license information will be added in a future release.